jeffwongqy/Comparative-Text-Analytics-of-Airline-Customer-Reviews/README.md

-# Comparative Text Analytics of Airline Passengers’ Satisfaction
+# Comparative Text Analytics of British Airways and United Airlines Customer Reviews Using Orange

 ## Project Description